DevGroup-ru/yii2-extensions-manager/README.md

         ],
 ],
 ```

+Now the extension as available by route `/extensions-manager/extensions/index`.

 **WARNING**
 > Extension is now on the development stage.
 > You can use it at your own risk.